avifoxi/o-n-m-hangman-demo/README.md

 ## Approach

-This hangman demo is a quick prototype - and is built to balance thoughtful front-end architecture with devlopment speed.
+This hangman demo is a quick prototype - and is built to balance thoughtful front-end architecture with development speed.
 The JS build is via Gulp -- and I'm leveraging the Babel library to integrate some ES6 syntax.
-CSS is not being compiled -- because of the limited scope of overwrites and time concerns.
+CSS is not being preprocessed, but manually included -- because of the limited scope of overwrites and time concerns.
-I'm using jQuery primarily for DOM manipulation, and Bootstrap for quick and well tested templates.
+I'm using jQuery primarily for DOM manipulation, and Bootstrap for quick and well tested grids, components, styles.

 ## JS